 90% is so high, it makes me wonder if there’s some flaw in the data or methodology.?

 A word about sidewalk cycling.
-Riding on the sidewalk, and subsequently through crosswalks and across driveways is certainly legal (though this topic could apparently fill volumes, be sure to check here; sidewalk cycling itself varies by locality) but is also certainly leads to many collisions at driveway and crosswalks, particularly when the cyclist is riding counter-flow to adjacent traffic.
-Cyclists involved in this sort of collision are frequently wrongly cited for inapplicable violations; and are frequently wrongly “faulted” (listed as Unit #1); this is a result of poor police training — though without looking closely at crash reports it’s hard to tell exactly what’s going on. (we’ve looked at a large number of 2009 reports)
+Riding on the sidewalk, and subsequently through crosswalks and across driveways is certainly legal in Phoenix (though this topic could apparently fill volumes, be sure to check here; sidewalk cycling itself varies by locality) but is also certainly leads to many collisions at driveway and crosswalks, particularly when the cyclist is riding counter-flow to adjacent traffic.
+Cyclists involved in this sort of collision are frequently wrongly cited for inapplicable violations; and are frequently wrongly “faulted” (listed as Unit #1); this is a result of poor police training — though without looking closely at any particular crash reports it’s hard to tell exactly what’s going on. (we’ve looked at a large number of 2009 reports)